jekyllgrim/ZScript_Basics/Event_Handlers.md

 				*/
 				owner.DamageMobj(owner,bleedsource,Clamp(bleedbuildup * 0.2,1,5),"normal",DMG_NO_ARMOR|DMG_THRUSTLESS|DMG_NO_ENHANCE);
 			}
-			/*	Also every second we can stop bleeding, if a random value between 1–80 turns out to be higher than bleedbuildup value.
+			/*	Also every second we may stop bleeding if a random value between 1–80 turns out to be higher than bleedbuildup value.
 				So, the lower the buildup, the higher is the chance that we stop bleeding.
 This simulates wound drying over time.